 This may sound obvious, but avoid going to the mall or browsing online stores.
 Unsubscribe from store emails and delete all shopping apps.
 This is one of the easiest ways to help you stop impulse buying and overspending on clothes.

-I know it might feel like you’re missing out in the beginning, but trust me.
+I know it might feel like you’re missing out in the beginning, but I ask you to trust me on this one.
 If you don’t go in the store and discover that cute black dress, you won’t be tempted buy it.

 For example, if you go in the store and see a cute black dress, you may start thinking about places you’ll want to wear that dress, such as a fun evening out with friends.
 Then you’ll look at the price tag and see that it’s on sale.
 Then you’ll instantly start coming up with reasons to justify why you need to buy it.